 - unable to sign due to a physical incapacity.

 No fixed address

-If you do not have a fixed, permanent address you are still eligible to enrol and vote.
-To register under the no fixed address category you must be an Australian citizen, aged 18 years or older and:
+If you don't have a fixed, permanent address you're still eligible to enrol and vote.
+To register under the no fixed address category you must be an Australian citizen, aged 18 years or older and be:

 - experiencing homelessness, living in crisis or transitional accommodation.

-This category is not available to people who are overseas, travelling around Australia or travelling for work and have a permanent home to return to.
+This category isn't available for people travelling (overseas, interstate, or for work) that have a permanent home to return to.